You’ve got a knack for explaining complex tech topics in simple terms. Friends and family always turn to you for advice on the latest gadgets.

 6. Choose and Install a Theme For Your Tech Blog

-Now that we have gotten through the essential setup phase of creating a blog, things are going to become a bit more fun.
-This next step involves choosing and installing a theme for your tech blog.
+Now that we have gotten through the essential setup phase of learning how to create a tech blog, things are going to become a bit more fun.
+The next step of starting a tech blog involves choosing and installing a theme for your tech blog.